Twitter prohibits bulk posting

 Does this mean I won’t be able to schedule the same tweet to more than one account at the time?

-a) Yes.
+Yes.
 Due to the new restriction being enforced by Twitter, no social media management tool will be able to support this kind of functionality after March 23rd, 2018.
-Please note that if you have any messages scheduled to multiple Twitter accounts after this date they will bounce unless you edit them.
+Please note that if you have any messages scheduled to multiple Twitter accounts after this date they will be undelivered unless you edit them.

 When will Twitter start enforcing this with third parties like Sendible?

-a) On March 23rd, 2018 you will no longer be able to send or schedule social media posts to more than one Twitter account at the same time.
-This includes Queues, Bulk Uploads, Service Lists and RSS Auto-Posters.
+On March 23rd, 2018 you will no longer be able to send or schedule social media posts to more than one Twitter account at the same time.
+This includes Queues, Bulk Uploads, Profile Lists and RSS Auto-Posters.

 Will this apply to posts that I’ve already scheduled?

-a) Yes, this will apply to any posts due to be sent to Twitter after the 23rd of March, 2018.
+Yes, this will apply to any posts due to being sent to Twitter after the 23rd of March, 2018.
 We strongly urge you to update these posts as needed now to avoid them being declined and needing to be adjusted to comply with Twitter’s guidelines after this date.

 What can I do now to prepare for this change?